 Course Overview This course in Special Educational Needs & Disability Studies will equip you to become a passionate advocate for disability rights and equality in your chosen profession.
 There are 14.6 million disabled people in the UK, and graduates with expertise in special educational needs and disability are in demand in a wide range of areas including education, health, social work and social care, local government, and business.
+In recognising the contributions of disabled people, we encourage you to replace needs with knowledge.
 A supportive team of disabled and non-disabled academics will enable you to develop the skills, knowledge and confidence you need to become a future leader in this area.
 You will learn about the historical, social and cultural factors that shape our understanding of special educational needs and disability.
 Your understanding of academic theories and models will be deepened by activities which challenge you to explore how this knowledge can be applied in professional settings.
 As well as tutors' extensive professional experience, course content is informed by input from a range of guest speakers, and from our partner organisations, which include disabled-led and self-advocacy groups, education and care providers, charities, and disability arts organisations.
 The Special Educational Needs & Disability Studies course at Liverpool Hope is unique in that it is informed and enriched by the work of the Centre for Culture and Disability Studies, an internationally recognised centre of excellence in disability studies research, and the only UK research centre to focus on disability and culture.
 Entry Requirements This course follows the standard University entry requirements.
 Please see the website for further information.
-Fees and Additional Costs The tuition fees for 2024/2025 are £9,250 for full-time undergraduate courses.
+Fees and Additional Costs The tuition fees for 2025/2026 are £9,535 for full-time undergraduate courses.
 As well as tuition fees, you will need approximately £200 to purchase any necessary texts during your three years of study.
 There will also be travel costs when you go on placement, this usually costs around £100.
 You will also need to consider the cost of your accommodation whilst you study at university.
 Visit our accommodation webpages for further details about our Halls of Residence: www.hope.ac.uk/halls Applicants will need access to a computer if course delivery is switched to online.
 The University has a laptop lending service if remote study is necessary.